Akindoyin-Olusola/airbnb-clone-project/README.md

 **Example Contribution:**
 Including a “Book Now” button in the wireframe helps visualize the user’s next step and shows how conversion actions will be prioritized.

+**TYPES OF WIREFRAME**
+**Low-Fidelity Wireframes**
+Description:
+Low-fidelity wireframes are basic, simplified representations of a layout.
+They often use grayscale colors, placeholder boxes (e.g., for images or text), and minimal styling.
+These wireframes focus more on structure and flow than visual details.

+**When to Use:**

+Early in the design process

+For quick brainstorming and ideation

+When gathering initial feedback from stakeholders

+**Benefits:**

+Fast to create and easy to revise

+Encourages feedback on layout and functionality rather than visuals

+Cost-effective and flexible

+**High-Fidelity Wireframes**
+Description:
+High-fidelity wireframes are more detailed and closely resemble the final product.
+They include real content, typography, spacing, icons, and sometimes interactions or clickable prototypes.

+**When to Use:**

+After layout and structure are approved

+During the later design phases before development

+When usability testing or developer handoff is needed

+**Benefits:**

+Provides a realistic preview of the user experience

+Useful for stakeholder approval and development guidance

+Allows for detailed feedback on design and functionality

+**Airbnb-Clone-Project Wireframe**

+**Fidelity Level:**
+The wireframe is a high-fidelity wireframe.

+**Justification:**

+The wireframe includes detailed UI components such as specific typography, spacing, and icons.

+It closely resembles the final product's design, providing a realistic preview of the user experience.

+The level of detail suggests it's intended for usability testing and as a guide for development.

+**Implications for the Project:**
+Utilizing a high-fidelity wireframe at this stage allows for comprehensive usability testing and provides clear guidance for developers, ensuring that the final product aligns closely with the intended design.